rcedgar/usearch12/README.md

 The primary development environment is MSVC.
 The Linux `Makefile` is generated automatically by `build_linux.py` from the MSVC project file `usearch12.vcxproj`.
 To build on Linux you need `gcc`, `ccache` and `make`.

-A pre-generated `Makefile` is included in the `src/` directory.
+A pre-generated `Makefile` is included.
 This means that you can run `make` in the usual way.
 Generally, this `Makefile` should not be manually edited because changes will be lost the next time it is generated.

-Alternatively you can run the `./build_linux.py` script with `src/` as the current directory, which (1) checks that there are no uncommitted changes to the repo, (2) overwrites `gitver.txt` with the latest commit hash, (3) generates a new `Makefile` from `usearch12.vcxproj`, and (4) runs `make`.
-To run this you need `python3`.
+Alternatively you can run the `./build_linux.py` script, which (1) checks that there are no uncommitted changes to the repo, (2) overwrites `gitver.txt` with the latest commit hash, (3) generates a new `Makefile` from `usearch12.vcxproj`, and (4) runs `make`.
+To run this you need `python3` as well.

 ### OSX